Customer area

 • system configuration

-• integration with CAD and ERP
+• CAD and ERP integration

 • training

-Is a PDM suitable for SMEs as well?
+• Is a PDM suitable for SMEs as well?

 Benefits for SMEs: